');

 About Kingston, WI

-Kingston is a small community in Wisconsin with a population of 283 residents.
-The median household income is $66,250 per year, which is near the national average.
-The median age in Kingston is 59.7 years.
+Kingston is a small community located in Wisconsin with a population of 283 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $66,250 per year, which is 12% below the national median of $75,149.
+The median age of 59.7 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Kingston, WI